JChalka/Blended-Frame-Insertion/README.md

 # TemporalBFI

 Temporal rendering framework for addressable LED strips, providing sub-8-bit brightness resolution through Blended Frame Insertion (BFI).
 By rapidly alternating between two brightness levels across a multi-phase display cycle, the library achieves 16-bit equivalent perceived output using only 8-bit LED drivers.
+In the industry this is typically known as Temporal Dithering or FRC (Frame Rate Control).
+The main distinction (and why I chose to call it Blended Frame Insertion) is that we introduce a larger cycle length allowing for finer control.

 ## Project Background